 Here’s an example of why clear instructions can be important for an autistic person.
 I’m using car wash as an example because I’ve hand washed them before.

-If I’m told to do a good job washing a car, I might spend too much time removing tough stains and cleaning hard to see or reach areas, spending unrealistic amounts of work and time to get the job done.
+If I’m told to do a good job washing a car, I might spend too much time removing tough stains and cleaning hard to see or reach areas.

-Instead of making sure that the wheels of the car look clean, I might make sure that the water from wringing out the used towel can’t look any cleaner.
+Instead of making sure that the wheels of the car look clean, I might spend more time trying to make it barely able to stain the towel.

 If I feel that I missed some areas, I might go back and carefully look for hard to find stains rather than see the whole car as a clean car.

 You can see problems with this.

 One of the reasons I feel the need to tell others that I’m autistic is that explicit instruction is necessary.
 It’s easy for me to be distracted by irrelevant details, take things literally, and miss non-verbal social cues, which may be used as feedback.